Francis Fulford reviews The Savoy, London, where our Members receive the very best deals on accommodation and dining.

 The Savoy would surely figure in anybody’s list of ‘Great Hotels of the World’, not only because of the attention to detail for which it has always been famous (it makes its own beds, for instance), or for its position overlooking the River Thames, or indeed for its history and romantic past.
 Even beyond these things it is a Great Hotel of the World simply because it is, and has always been, very good at doing what an hotel should be good at doing—giving its guests a superlative service.

-More than four years ago the hotel closed for total renovation, and it reopened in October 2010 having had a mind-boggling £220 million spent on it.
+Some years ago the hotel closed for total renovation, and it reopened in October 2010 having had a mind-boggling £220 million spent on it.
 Hotels such as The Savoy are, to my mind, like stately homes: the difference being that with hotels you can walk in any time and enjoy the sumptuous interior decoration, which at The Savoy varies between ‘Art Deco’ and ‘Edwardian Baroque’, while enjoying the River Restaurant or sipping a cocktail in the American Bar.

 The other big difference between hotels and stately homes is, frankly, the food is infinitely better at a good hotel and, they don’t charge you an entrance fee to wander around gawping at the marble columns, glittering chandeliers or fantastic ceilings.

 So why don’t we all visit hotels more often, especially those such as The Savoy, which is simply steeped in history and romance?
 I suppose it has something to do with the fact that we wonder how much the treat will be likely to cost us, and we assume it will be more than we intended to spend.
 Or perhaps we feel that we are over-indulging in these straitened times.